shmoocon/proceedings-2014/schedule.md

 ## BELAY IT

 1. A Critical Review of Spatial Analysis
+  - David Giametta
-  - David Giametta and Andrew Potter
+  - Andrew Potter
 2. Data Whales and Troll Tears: Beat the Odds in InfoSec
   - Davi Ottenheimer and Allison Miller
 3. “How I Met Your Mother” or The Brief and Secret History of Bletchley Park and How They Invented Cryptography and the Computer Age